anbhimi/anbhimi/README.md

 ## Hi 👋

 I'm Ananth Bhimireddy, a graduate student and research assistant at IUPUI.
-I am currently working as a Data Science Intern at Unisoft Solutions LLC and a researcher in the field of deep learning and natural language processing at IUPUI.
-I am actively looking for full-time opportunities in the field of artificial intelligence and deep learning.
+I am currently working as a Data Science Intern at Unisoft Solutions LLC and as a researcher in the field of deep learning and natural language processing at IUPUI.
+I am actively looking for full-time opportunities in the field of artificial intelligence, data science and deep learning.
 Here are a few details about myself.

 ### Work Experience :computer:

 ##### Data Science Intern - Unisoft Solutions LLC
 > Oct 2020 - Present

 I am working as Data Scientist for a client (EmeraldX) where I am working on Data Analysis, Visualizations and automating the daily operations of the client.
-We are building a unified data repository regarding customers to apply Machine Learning models and extract insights from the data.
+We are building a unified data repository of customers to apply Machine Learning models and extract insights from the data.

 ##### Data Scientist (Research Assistant) - IUPUI
 > Aug 2019 - Present